pactflow/example-bi-directional-consumer-wiremock/README.md

 * `PACT_BROKER_TOKEN`: a valid [API token](https://docs.pactflow.io/docs/getting-started/#configuring-your-api-token) for Pactflow
 * `PACT_BROKER_BASE_URL`: a fully qualified domain name with protocol to your pact broker e.g. https://testdemo.pactflow.io
 * `PACT_PROVIDER`: You can use this to override the name of the provider you want to test for this.
-It defaults to `pactflow-example-provider-restassured` for compatibility with the [Java RestAssured](https://github.com/pactflow/example-provider-restassured) provider
+It defaults to `pactflow-example-bi-directional-provider-restassured` for compatibility with the [Java RestAssured](https://github.com/pactflow/example-bi-directional-provider-restassured) provider

 ### Usage